100 Ways to Help Others Even If You’re Not Rich

 - Volunteer at the pound or animal shelter.

-- Park your car properly.
+- Park your car correctly.
 Make sure it won’t cause traffic or impede pedestrian movement.

 - Respect everyone’s beliefs.